CompIFC/comp-model/README.md

-# comp-model
+# Compositional IFC for Reactive Programs
-Prototype implementation of the semantics of the compositional model in OCaml
+Prototype implementation of the semantics of the compositional model of IFC for reactive settings in OCaml